 - Dr. Neo Cortex's niece Nina Cortex from the Crash Bandicoot series.
 Parodied in Crash Twinsanity when Neo first introduces her.

 My daught... err...
 NIECE!

 - Dragon Age II has a minor example of this if the game is played using an imported save in which Alistair was made king in the first game.
 He has a brief cameo alongside Bann Teagan, whom he introduces as "my uncle.
 Sort of."
 They're not related - Teagan was actually the uncle of Alistair's deceased half-brother - but Teagan and his brother Eamon are the closest thing Alistair has to actual relatives and they helped to raise him.

-- Cassandra Pentaghast was raised by her father's brother Vestalus after her parents were executed due of taking the wrong side in the second attempt to overthrow King Markus Pentaghast.
-She and her older brother Anthony were supposed to be executed as well but were spared due of their good behavior and they were both children back then.
+- Cassandra Pentaghast was raised by her father's brother Vestalus after her parents were executed for taking the wrong side in the second attempt to overthrow King Markus Pentaghast.
+She and her older brother Anthony were spared owing to the fact that they were children, and had nothing to do with the situation.